root-project/web/manual/math/index.md

 ## FFTW

-For computing Fast Fourier Transforms, ROOT uses the [FFTW](http://www.fftw.org){:target="_blank"} library.
+For computing Fast Fourier Transforms, ROOT uses the FFTW library (see  →  http://www.fftw.org).
 To use it, the fftw3 module must be enabled.

 {% include ref class="TVirtualFFT" %}  is the interface class for Fast Fourier Transforms.